yonglehou/Conduit/readme.md

     AccountConduit conduit = new AccountConduit(bus);
     conduit.Open();

 This is an example of how to create a simple distributed system using Conduit.
-More samples and functionality to come soon.
 The base protocol will evolve to include more functionality to support the needs required from building distributed services.

+## Coming soon

+* Basic instructions for getting a MassTransit server running.
+* More samples.
+* More functionality.